Utility expenses in Cyprus

 Water heating expenses in cold season are provided below in section “Heating and air-conditioning”.

-Information related to current electric power rates is available at the web site of Cyprus Electric Company EAC.
+Information related to current electric power rates is available on the web-site of Cyprus Electric Company EAC.

 House management may choose one of the two rates - one-part tariff (code - 05) when electricity charge is the same during day and night.
 And two-part tariff (code - 06) when electricity charge is lower at night and higher in the daytime.